hrokr/International-Maritime-Piracy/README.md

 * There was a whopping 1224 different _types_ of victims.
 Broadly, these could be categorized as:
     - Definite misentries (Thieves, pirates, SUPICIOUS [sic] APPROACH)
     - Vague misentries (KIDNAPPED, MEN)
-    - Improbable misentries (warship,PHILIPPINE NAVY, SOUTH KOREAN COAST GUARD -- but there was the USS COLE)
+    - Improbable misentries (warship, PHILIPPINE NAVY, SOUTH KOREAN COAST GUARD -- but there was the USS COLE, which *was* was known victim)
     - What appears to be an attempt at standardization (e.g. bulk carrier, fishing vessel)
     - Specific vessel names